ckevinhill/ckhill-blog/content/posts/great-expectations-pyspark-mongodb.md

 ---
 title: "Integrating Great Expectations with MongoDB and PySpark"
 date: 2023-05-07T08:44:55+08:00
-tags: ["tutorial", "devops", "data_engineering"]
+tags: ["tutorial", "devops", "data-eng"]
 ---

 This project was produced as part of the final project for Harvard University’s `CSCI-E59: Designing and Developing Relational and NoSQL Databases` course.
+A summarization presentation on the below can be found [here](https://github.com/ckevinhill/csci_e59_mongo_greatexp_pyspark/blob/main/presentation_material/Final%20Presentation.pptx).

 ## Context